MONSTER HATCHER

-Incubador de Monstruos or Monster Hatcher is an editorial product that explores the process of character design in Concept Art, a field of Illustration widely known and used in the animation, video game, comics, and film industries.
-Its main purpose is to inspire aspiring young artists in this particular field, providing friendly illustrated reference material and a practical approach to a specific and personal way of designing characters.
+Monster Hatcher (Incubador de Monstruos) is an editorial product that explores the process of character design in Concept Art.
+It aims to inspire aspiring young artists, providing friendly illustrated reference material and a practical approach to my own way of designing characters.

-The project was born from an interest in creative processes, and in the exploration of an invisible task such as the construction of an idea.
-The end product includes two editorial components; an illustrated book that depicts the universe in which the creative stages of character design take place (according to my personal perspective), and a sketchbook that invites the user to draw, offering brief practical tips as well as a paper layout much more convenient for this particular activity.
+This project was born from my deep interest in creative processes and exploring imaginative ways in which ideas are born.
+The end product includes two editorial components: an illustrated book depicting a universe where the creative stages of character design take place, and a sketchbook that invites the user to draw, offering brief practical tips and a paper layout tailored to this specific activity.

 Explore & Discover